dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ![image](https://user-images.githubusercontent.com/3601079/178068281-f15fa83f-6180-4de1-ab63-b65957f6c86b.png)

-If there is a parse or resolution error, the previous gutter icons turn gray and a red triangle indicate the line where the parse or resolution error is.
+If there is a parse or resolution error, the previous gutter icons turn gray and a red triangle indicates the position of the parse or resolution error.

 ![image](https://user-images.githubusercontent.com/3601079/178068650-24c14da1-d247-4027-b784-2eb055242e6b.png)